mkane968/meganskane/README.md

-# Personal Website - English Professor & EdTech CEO
+# Personal Website - Dr. Megan Kane

-A minimalist personal website for an English professor and EdTech CEO/founder, featuring a clean black, gray, and tan color scheme.
-The website showcases academic credentials, scholarship, teaching experience, and information about the AI Aware Writing Environment (AAWE) - an innovative platform for writing education.
+A professional academic portfolio website for Dr. Megan Kane, Visiting Assistant Professor in the English Department at Seton Hall University.
+The site features a modern black background with gold accents and showcases Dr. Kane's research in computational rhetoric, writing pedagogy, and AI integration in education.
+The website highlights her academic work, publications, presentations, and key projects including the AI Aware Writing Environment (AAWE) and SourceMapper citation analysis tool.

+View the live site at: [meganskane.com](https://meganskane.com)

 ## Features